raphaelladinig/nixos/README.md

 nixos-generate-config --show-hardware-config > hosts/<your-desired-hostname>/hardware.nix
 ```

-Change variables.nix to your preferences
+Change options.nix to your preferences

 Run this to enable flakes and install the flake: